MicrosoftDocs/well-architected/well-architected/performance-efficiency/performance-targets.md

 Understanding workload requirements means being aware of essential performance metrics like response time, throughput, and latency that are critical for your application.
 Aligning these performance targets with your organization's business goals ensures the workload meets the desired standards, whether for a best-in-class or average product.
 For example, you might aim to reduce response times, increase throughput rates, or optimize resource use.

-When setting performance goals, it's important to harmonize the organization's objectives with the distinct needs of the user base.
+When setting performance goals, it's important to align the organization's objectives with the distinct needs of the user base.
 Users ultimately determine the success of performance, emphasizing the need to align performance targets with their expectations.
 This balance ensures that performance targets capture the intended user experience and the overall efficiency of the workload.
+To comprehensively gauge and optimize workload performance, you should consider setting performance targets for the following list:

+- *Individual components*: These are the separate units or segments of the system, each potentially having distinct performance attributes and demands.

+- *User flows*: These pathways chart how users maneuver through the system, and ensuring their fluidity directly enhances user experience.

+- *Workflows*: These defined internal processes are crafted to achieve particular results and often dictate operational efficiency.

+- *Data flows*: By tracking the movement and interaction of data within the system, potential inefficiencies or bottlenecks can be identified.

+- *External dependencies*: These are elements outside the primary system, like integrated third-party services or tools, that can significantly impact performance.

+- *Scale units*: These relate to the system's scalable segments.
+Ensuring robust performance under increased loads is pivotal, especially in growth scenarios.

+- *Technology levels*: These are direct performance indicators such as the speed of API access, database operation latencies, and potential network delays.

+- *Business transactions*: Representing end-to-end user operations like completing a purchase or booking a service, their seamless execution is directly tied to user satisfaction.

+- *Workload all up*: This holistic metric gives an overview of the collective performance encompassing all components and aspects of the workload.

 ### Identify key metrics